 As a beginner, you can immediately apply to the Amazon Associate Program to earn an advertising/ referral fee from Amazon.
 If there’s any product you mentioned or recommended in a post, link them to Amazon using your affiliate links, and you’ll earn a commission each time a reader purchases an item through these links.

 The beauty of using Amazon is that there are millions of products you can promote and can potentially earn you a commission.
-This could work well for you most especially if you are blogging about crafts, food, home improvement, motherhood, etc.
+This could work well for you, most especially if you are blogging about crafts, food, home improvement, motherhood, and other top niches.

 - Social Fabric

 - Pollinate Media